 Since our inception, we have incurred significant operating losses.
-We have been in the process of commercializing our first FDA-approved product, INVELTYS, and we did not generate revenue from sales of any product before 2019.
-We have funded our operations to date with public offerings of common stock, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants, and sales of our common stock under our ATM Offering.
+We are in the process of commercializing our first FDA-approved product, INVELTYS, and we did not to generate revenue from sales of any product before 2019.
+We have funded our operations to date with proceeds from our IPO, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants and public common stock offerings and to a lesser extent, payments received in connection with various feasibility studies.